C-D-Lewis/hom-mc-server/README.md

 ### AWS S3 backup

-Backup the server to an AWS S3 bucket as a `tar` archive:
+Backup the server to an AWS S3 bucket as a `zip` archive:

 `./scripts/upload-backup.sh`